hacknsec/digispark/README.md

 ### Change the digispark keyboard layout to german
 #### This method of course applies to other layouts
 By default digispark uses the en/us keyboard layout.
-The easiest way I found was to include a modified header file created by https://github.com/adnan-alhomssi.
+The easiest way I found was to include a modified header file.

 * Download DigiKeyboard.h from this repo or https://github.com/adnan-alhomssi/DigistumpArduinoDe/blob/master/digistump-avr/libraries/DigisparkKeyboard/DigiKeyboardDe.h.
 * Copy the file to _%localappdata%\Arduino15\packages\digistump\hardware\avr\1.6.7\libraries\DigisparkKeyboard_.